 Gasoline dispensing facilities, bulk handling terminals and gasoline hauling tank trucks can release fumes into the ambient air.
 These vapors contribute to ozone smog and contain toxic and cancer causing compounds.
 Toluene, xylene and the state's second leading cancer causing air pollutant, benzene, are contained in these emissions.
 As gasoline enters an enclosure, vapors are displaced.
 In the past these vapors were vented directly into the atmosphere, however new requirements prohibit many of these uncontrolled emissions sources.
 Many gasoline-dispensing facilities are now equipped with Stage II vapor recovery controls.
 These controls capture and recover the displaced vapors as the vehicle's gasoline tank is filled.
 All of the larger gasoline-dispensing stations were required to install Stage II vapor recovery controls by May 1, 1994.
-In 2005, two gasoline stations applied for approval to install Stage II vapor recovery systems, one in Cowlitz County and one in Clark County.
+In 2006, one gasoline station located in Cowlitz County applied for approval to install a Stage II vapor recovery system.